Vismayak/worklog/worklog.md

 - Debugging script while running on K8 Cluster

+**Illinois NRS Dashboard**

+- Created google doc to keep track of notes for project and had follow up meeting with Laura

 **Misc**

 - Attended round table talk on the new hip replacement for pip called [uv](https://astral.sh/blog/uv)